Mielonus/Menu-Panorama-Extractor/README.md

 # Known Issues:

-- The program freezes after creating the resource pack if more than 1 index files were detected earlier.
+- The program sometimes freezes after creating the resource pack.
 - The program still creates the resource pack even if it doesn't find any panorama files.